 Personal statements encompass a broad topic.
 Anything autobiographical is going to be multi-faceted.
 So, it's best to develop a game plan.
 A checklist will help you maintain focus and precision:

-Study the question or directions to develop a full understanding of what’s required.
+Review the requirements and study the question or directions to develop a full understanding of what you need to provide.

 Research the school or organization to which you're applying.

-Write a three-sentence response to each question as a springboard for your writing.
+Write a three-sentence response to each question or point you need to address as a springboard for your writing.

 Ask someone you trust to review it, i.e. a faculty member or a member of the professional community.